-Other Passive Open Space is open space that is provided and visually accessible within the community, but does not fall within one of the other three open space types defined above.
-Other Passive Open Space falls into two general categories as defined below.
+"Other Passive Open Space" is open space that is visually accessible within the community, but does not fall within one of the other three open space types defined above.
+Other Passive Open Space is divided into the two categories defined below.

 a.
 Agricultural Preserves and Cultural Heritage: The Sahuarita Farms property has a long agricultural history in the Sahuarita and Green Valley communities, dating back more than 60 years.
-A reminder of this rich farming history will be celebrated and showcased in a number of ways, one of which is through the establishment of various agricultural preserve areas.
-Agricultural preserves may be public or private and will include a large grouping of pecan orchards that will be preserved in place along the river corridor and/or integrated with parks or other open spaces.
-One of the agricultural preserve areas is anticipated to be located adjacent to the Rancho Sahuarita community south of Pima Mine Road.
+A reminder of this rich farming history will be celebrated and showcased in a number of ways, one of which could be through the establishment of agricultural preserve areas.
+Agricultural preserves may include a large grouping of pecan orchards preserved in place along the river corridor and/or integrated with parks or other open spaces.
+FICO anticipates locating one of the agricultural preserve areas adjacent to the Rancho Sahuarita community south of Pima Mine Road.
 This would provide open space and trail access for residents at both Rancho Sahuarita and Sahuarita Farms.
-Additional agricultural preserve areas may be provided in various locations throughout the community.
+Additional agricultural preserve areas may be established in various locations throughout the community.